mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_1_running_kms_enclave.md

 In the `mini_kms` directory, you'll find a `skeleton` directory, and other folders (`part_1`, `part_2`...) where each one correspond to a part of this Confidential Computing course.

-!!! note "Fork"

-	You can also fork the repo into your projects to work on your own repo and maybe add all the features that you need.
+You can also fork the repo into your projects, to work on your own files and maybe add all the features that you need.

 !!! note "You already know all this?"

-	If you are already familiar with how to launch an enclave, use Open Enclave and want directly skip to the remote attestation in part 2, this is the moment!
+	If you are already familiar with how to launch an enclave, use Open Enclave and want directly [skip to the remote attestation](./part_2_remote_attestation.md) in part 2, this is the moment!
 You can copy the folder onto another directory or work on it as is.

 ### Exploring the skeleton folder